 , or the knee-jerk reaction of a terrified populace

 , or the people in charge are just plain crazy

 In some cases, it might not be the actual local government but rather a charity of some kind.
 The result is usually the same: A lot of money is spent on something that ends up being utterly useless.

 , projects like these are sometimes labeled "Follies"

 : Buildings that are built for no practical purpose except for decoration and/or to show off the wealth of whoever ordered it built.
 The grandest examples are probably the Egyptian pyramids, built partly to inflate the pharaoh's vanity and partly to keep a large agricultural workforce occupied during the season when the farmland was flooded.
 A more modern Real Life

 example would be "pork barrel

-" projects (expensive projects approved by congress that only really benefit the district of the congressman who proposed the project in the first place).
-However, one person's pork barrel is another person's much needed
+" projects (expensive projects approved by Congress that only really benefit the district of the congressman who proposed the project in the first place).
+However, one person's pork barrel is another person's much needed civic improvement

 See also Unwanted Gift Plot